What is AI customer service? A practical guide

 What are the benefits of AI customer service?

-The measurable benefits fall into three categories: speed, conversion, and capacity.
-Speed: Average first reply time drops from hours to minutes.
-Response accuracy on standard inquiries is consistent regardless of time of day, day of week, or how many other inquiries are in the queue simultaneously.
-Conversion: Faster responses produce more bookings.
-The correlation is consistent across every implementation we have run.
-Businesses that respond in under five minutes convert significantly more inquiries than businesses responding in 30 minutes or more.
-Capacity: The same team handles more volume without quality dropping.
-Three people can manage what previously required five.
-Two people can cover eight venues instead of two.
+The measurable benefits fall into three categories.
+Speed: average first reply time drops from hours to minutes, consistent regardless of time of day or how many inquiries are in the queue.
+Conversion: faster responses produce more bookings, and businesses that respond in under five minutes convert significantly more inquiries than those responding in 30 minutes or more.
+Capacity: the same team handles more volume without quality dropping, so three people can manage what previously required five and two people can cover eight venues instead of two.
 Read the full breakdown in AI customer service benefits.

 What are the risks of AI customer service?